MTstateIntroStats/IntroStatTextbook/docs/14-categorical-one-prop.md

 Focusing now on statistical inference for categorical data, we will revisit many of the foundational aspects of hypothesis testing from Chapter \@ref(foundations-randomization).

 The three data structures we detail are one binary variable, summarized using a single proportion, and two binary variables, summarized using a difference of two proportions.
-When appropriate, each of the data structures will be analyzed using the three methods from Chapters \@ref(foundations-randomization), \@ref(foundations-bootstrapping), and \@ref(foundations-mathematical): simulation-based inference, bootstrapping, and mathematical models, respectively.
+When appropriate, each of the data structures will be analyzed using the simulation-based inferential methods described in Chapters \@ref(foundations-randomization) and \@ref(foundations-bootstrapping), and the theory-based methods covered in Chapter \@ref(foundations-mathematical).

 As we build on the inferential ideas, we will visit new foundational concepts in statistical inference.
 For example, we will cover the conditions for when a normal model is appropriate; the two different error rates in hypothesis testing; and choosing the confidence level for a confidence interval.